Vasusamp/Mac_Learning/README.md

 Model Building :
-In order to understand how different classifiers perform in terms of the accuracy, various machine leaarning algorithms were attempted.
+In order to understand how different classifiers perform in terms of the accuracy, following classifiers were attempted.

 1. Random Forest